desmos-labs/desmos/x/reports/spec/02-concepts.md

 The reasons ids represent the array of the reasons that this report has been created for.
 Each id references a specific reason registered within the subspace of this report.

 ### Message (Optional)
-An optional message to further describe the report's reason.
+A report message can be optionally used to further describe why a user or content has been reported.
+This can be useful if the reporter wants to leave a message to other users or administrators that will deal with the report itself.

 ### Reporter
 The address of the user that made the report.